donavon/lloop/README.md

 The `User` component would receive the following props:
 `name`, `sex`, `age`, and `imgUrl`.
+You find yourself popping in and out of JSX, making the code cumbersome to read.
-It's the way we've always done it.
+But it's the way we've always done it.

 ## But is there a better way?